lewagon/dotfiles/01-Ruby/04-Hash-Symbols/02-Modeling-with-Hash-part-II/README.md

 ## Key learning points

 - How do you retrieve a value stored in an `Array` within a `Hash`?

+Imagine we're building an application for a zoo:
 - Which data structure would you use to store animal names, alphabetically sorted?
 - Which data structure would you use to store animal names and colors?